Ju-Arrighi/cart-api/README.md

 http://localhost:3000/carts/11 - To see one specific cart.
 In the #show action all the information to generate an invoice is available. http://localhost:3000/carts/11/orders - To see all orders inside cart 11.
 You can also create a new order with this endpoint. http://localhost:3000/carts/11/orders/28 - At this endpoint you can update an order.
 Restrictions are applied to comply with test requirements.

+DOCKER

+In the branch docker there are configurations do dockerize this app.